 Games Workshop, Scale 75, and Reaper Miniatures list almost all of their paint lines as non-toxic.
 Games Workshop states for its line of Citadel paint that: “All of our paints are non-toxic, water-based acrylic that are designed for use on plastic, metal, and resin Citadel miniatures.”

-An Opinion Based on Limited Data
+MY VERDICT Based on Limited Data

 To form an opinion on the topic of paint lethality, we will use the SDS LD50 safety information from one line of Vallejo paint to understand if brush licking yields any immediate lethal risk for a miniature painter.